samsquire/ideas5/README.md

 # 663. Solving the async problem

-# 663. Efficient text tables and slot programming
+# 663. Efficient text tables and slot GUI programming

 Efficient spreadsheets and table driven interfaces with text only